 \subsection{Overall Experiment Result}

 We evaluate the performance of diverse MLLMs across single-step analogy and compositional tasks.
 The comprehensive results are summarized in Table~\ref{tab:main_result}.

 \textbf{Closed-source models generally outperform open-source models.} GPT-5.1 shows superior performance across nearly all task categories, and Gemini-2.5 series achieves competitive results on the compositional tasks.
-The majority of open-source models underperform significantly in our task, except the QwenVL series, where Qwen3VL-8B-Thinking shows outstanding performance, which underscores the advantage of the reasoning model. \textbf{Larger models generally lead to better performance.} For example, Qwen2.5VL-32B consistently doubles or triples the performance of its 7B counterpart.
-However, architectural efficiency varies; Llama-3.2-11B-Vision does not exhibit a significant advantage over smaller models from other families, indicating that the underlying vision-language backbone is also critical for the reasoning tasks. \textbf{Reasoning models outperform the non-reasoning versions.} Comparing GPT-5.1 with GPT-4o and Gemini-2.5 Pro with Flash, models involving deeper thinking process get better performance.
-Surprisingly, Qwen3VL-8B-Thinking not only beats models in similar parameter scale but also beats larger models like Qwen3VL-30B.
+The majority of open-source models underperform significantly on our task, except for the QwenVL series, where Qwen3VL-8B-Thinking shows outstanding performance, underscoring the advantage of reasoning models. \textbf{Larger models generally lead to better performance.} For example, Qwen2.5VL-32B consistently doubles or triples the performance of its 7B counterpart.
+However, architectural efficiency varies; Llama-3.2-11B-Vision does not exhibit a significant advantage over smaller models from other families, indicating that the underlying vision-language backbone is also critical for the reasoning tasks. \textbf{Reasoning models outperform the non-reasoning versions.} Comparing GPT-5.1 with GPT-4o and Gemini-2.5 Pro with Flash, models involving deeper thinking processes get better performance.
+Surprisingly, Qwen3VL-8B-Thinking not only beats models at a similar parameter scale but also beats larger models like Qwen3VL-30B.
 However, InternVL3.5-8B provides only limited improvements over its non-thinking predecessors, failing to match the performance of the Qwen thinking variants.